 Berthoud Pass West: No Name, Pumphouse Basin, Mount Russell, West Side, 80s & 90s

-Berthoud Pass arguably has the best backcountry skiing and snowboarding east of the Continental Divide near Interstate 70.
-There are numerous basins and access points across Berthoud Pass that allow backcountry riders to spread out.
+Berthoud Pass arguably has the best backcountry skiing and snowboarding east of the Continental Divide and near Interstate 70.
+US Highway 40 provides numerous basins and access points that allow backcountry riders to spread out.
 Berthoud Pass West, as described in this guide, includes No Name, Pumphouse Basin, Mount Russell, West Side, and the 80s & 90s.
 The western portion of the old Berthoud Pass Ski Area included Pumphouse Basin, West Side, 80s, and 90s.
-The terrain on the West Side ranges from mellow remnants of the old ski area's runs to terrain features and aspects that are conducive to avalanches.
+The slopes on the West Side ranges from mellow remnants of the old ski area's runs to terrain features and aspects that are conducive to avalanches.
 You will want to consider skiing the higher terrain on the West Side after the spring snow consolidates.
 The accessibility of this terrain often lures backcountry riders into dangerous snow conditions.
 Be careful here!

 + NO NAME AND MOUNT RUSSELL ROUTES

 The terrain in the No Name and Mount Russell zones are a beacon calling all Berthoud Pass backcountry skiers and riders to climb higher.
 These two peaks hold several of the Pass’s most obvious steep lines.
 No Name’s namesake route is a direct plumb line shot down the snowy face, and Mount Russell has the North Chutes.
-All of the terrain within and surrounding these classic lines are avalanche terrain.
-These above treeline zones are accessed along the path of the Continental Divide hiking trail via Mount Russell is windswept and relatively safe, but the ridges surrounding the two peaks hold large cornices and the lines are active avalanche zones.
-You will see tracks on the chutes and faces in mid-winter, but do not be tempted to ski them at that time.
-Wait until a solid spring snowpack brings relative stability to these chutes.
+All of the slopes within and surrounding these classic lines are avalanche terrain.
+These above treeline zones are accessed along the path of the Continental Divide hiking trail via Mount Russell's often windswept east side, but the ridges surrounding the two peaks hold large cornices and the lines are active avalanche zones.
+You may see tracks on the chutes and faces in mid-winter.
+The spring's consolidated snowpack may provide a more predictable basis from which to make a decision to climb and ski these high lines.

 Pumphouse Basin is a great place to ski lower-angle terrain in the mid-winter.
-The upper glades of Placer Basin and Trapper Glades are accessed via the West Side skin track, and this south facing terrain can be a fabulous ski after a big dump and before the sun develops a surface crust on the snow.
+The upper glades of Pumphouse Basin, called Placer Basin and Trapper Glades are accessed via the West Side skin track, and this south facing terrain can be a fabulous ski in mid-winter after a significant snow storm and before the sun develops a surface crust on the snow.
 No Name Bench is on the other side of the basin and it is a quiet north-facing area that does not see as much traffic as popular areas such as the West Side.